junegunn/fzf/README.md

 find * -type f | fzf > selected
 ```

-Without STDIN pipe, fzf will use find command to fetch the list of
+Without STDIN pipe, fzf will traverse the file system under the current
-files excluding hidden ones.
-(You can override the default command with
+directory to get the list of files, skipping hidden directories.
+(You can
-`FZF_DEFAULT_COMMAND`)
+override the default behavior with `FZF_DEFAULT_COMMAND`)

 ```sh
 vim $(fzf)